 Roasted Pumpkin salad with feta Garnished with pomegranate seeds

-This salad is great as a side dish or as a complete meal on its own.
-The best part is that you can make the salad components ahead of time, just like my wild rice salad.
+This salad is excellent as a side dish or as a complete meal on its own.
+The best part is that you can make the salad components ahead of time, as I do with my wild rice salad.

 Fresh salads are a favorite in my family, and for me, it’s a win-win if they can be thrown together quickly and easily.

-This amazing salad, in my opinion, has the perfect balance of flavors, textures, and colors.
+In my opinion, this amazing salad has the perfect balance of flavors, textures, and colors.
 It is sweet, salty, acidic, and nutty – all at the same time.
 Arugula, crumbled feta cheese, crunchy walnuts, pumpkin seeds, and tender caramelized roasted pumpkin add a variety of textures.

 pumpkin salad in a white bowl with mixing spoon on the side